Maurice Fleming

-Maurice Fleming (born December 6, 1993) is an American college football and former cornerback.
+Maurice Fleming (born December 6, 1993) is an American college football coach and former cornerback.
 He is the defensive pass game coordinator and cornerbacks coach for Eastern Illinois University, a position he has held since 2024.
 He played college football at West Virginia, and was signed by the Tampa Bay Buccaneers of the National Football League (NFL) as an undrafted free agent in 2017.

 College career

 Fleming was a three-star recruit out of high school.
 He received offers from Wisconsin, Illinois, Indiana, and Boston College, but decided to enroll to Iowa.
 He later transferred to West Virginia.

 Professional career

 Tampa Bay Buccaneers

 Fleming signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2017.
 He was waived/injured on August 19, 2017, after being injured in a preseason game against the Jacksonville Jaguars and was placed on injured reserve.
 Five days later, the Buccaneers and Fleming reached an injury settlement, and he was released.
 He was re-signed to the Buccaneers' practice squad on November 29, 2017.
 He signed a reserve/future contract with the Buccaneers on January 3, 2018.

 On June 15, 2018, Fleming was waived/injured by the Buccaneers and was placed on injured reserve.
 He was released on December 21, 2018.